Mexico - Country Commercial Guide

 Packaging

 Many companies in this sub-sector compete to supply the food and beverage, pharmaceutical, automotive, and medical device manufacturing industries.
-Plastic packaging products used in the food and beverage industry are manufactured locally; however, specialized containers, pallets, totes, and bins with electrostatic discharged coatings utilized in production and final packing products, are opportunities for foreign manufacturers.
+Plastic packaging products used in the food and beverage industry are manufactured locally.
+However, specialized containers, pallets, totes, and bins with electrostatic discharged coatings utilized in production and final packing products represent opportunities for foreign manufacturers.
 Thermoformed plastics packaging is also in high demand.

 Construction

 Representing 12 percent of market demand, plastic products built for the construction industry are good prospects for sales in Mexico.
-In the last few years, Mexico’s construction industry has switched from being traditionally metal-based, to integrating plastics in water and gas piping, windows, doors, roofing tiles, and coverings.
-In the construction industry it is expected that more plastic products will be in demand as it adopts alternative building techniques.
+In the last few years, Mexico’s construction industry has switched from being traditionally metal based to integrating plastics in water and gas piping, windows, doors, roofing tiles, and coverings.
+In the construction industry it is expected that there will be more plastic products with the adoption of alternative building techniques.

 Auto Parts